Napam/venvy/README.md

 1. Run `. $HOME/.zshrc`
 1. You should now see venvy's help screen

+## Adding the configuration to your dotfiles repository
+Add the following directory: `$HOME/.config/venvy`.

 ## Quickstart
 1. Add a virtual environment: `venvy add test`
 1. Edit its underlying `requirements.txt` file: `venvy edit`.
 For example add `numpy`.